-The Ring Road is the single best way to explore the vast, dramatic landscapes of Iceland.
-Whether you are visiting for a weekend getaway or plan to spend longer on this beautiful island, your trip will inevitably intertwine with this popular road.
+The Iceland Ring Road is the single best way to explore the vast, dramatic landscapes of the island.
+Whether you are visiting for a weekend getaway or plan to spend longer in the country, your trip will inevitably intertwine with this popular road.

 The road is known by many names including Route 1, Road Nr.1 and Highway 1.
 The locals call it Þjóðvegurinn and Hringvegurinn, translated as the “national road” and “ring road”.